seb-mueller/pooling-nextseq-fastq/README.md

 cd mynextseqproject
 ```
 Create a config.yaml file.
-This can be done manual using a text editor.
-An example config.yaml is included in this repo.
+This can be done manual using a text editor (an example config.yaml is included in this repo or see the content below):
-Basically, base directory of where the basemount copied data is sitting needs to be specified as well
-as each sample!
+Each entry underneath the "SAMPLES:" line corresponds to a folder in the Samples directory of the basemount copied data (here the samples are sample1 and sample2, as can be seen in the tree at the bottom in this document).
 Note: Having to list all samples is a deliberate choice for reproducibility etc. reasons and the config.yaml should be thought of a companion to this project.

 The generation can also be automized using the generate_config.py script.